 ► I am reproducing music for the purpose of online music distribution, e.g. permanent downloads, streaming, webcasting

-If you plan to distribute musical works digitally to Canadian consumers or listeners using desktop or mobile applications, you'll need to obtain an online music licence.
+If you plan to distribute musical works digitally to Canadian consumers or listeners using desktop or mobile applications, you'll need to obtain an online music licence from CMRRA.
+These licences are only available by direct agreement with CMRRA.
+Please contact us for more information.

 CMRRA licenses its repertoire to the online music services – more here.